 - Ventilation – Mosquito screens are often found as inner doors, windows, and ceilings.
 This improved ventilation reduces moisture buildup.
 They also keep annoying insects away.

 - Front porch – provide enough space to sit in and keep luggage or dirty shoes dry in bad weather.

-- Awning – an additional watertight tarpaulin which extends over the entrance area to increase the usable area.
+- Awning – an additional watertight tarpaulin that extends over the entrance area to increase the usable area.

 - Interior and bags – A loop is often provided on the ceiling for the lantern.
-Sewn-in pockets are useful to store small parts such as car keys and flashlight and stuff you want to find quick.
+Sewn-in pockets are useful to store small parts such as car keys, a torch, and stuff you want to find quickly.